 - Calcium | 35 mg (4 % DV)

 HOW TO BUY

 When shopping for figs look for smooth, unblemished figs that smell fragrant.
 Figs should be soft and yielding to the touch, but not mushy.
 If a fig is firm, it is not ripe.
-Avoid figs that are dirty, wet, broken or mushy.
-I recommend buying them local at a farmers market.
+Avoid figs that are dirty, wet, broken, or mushy.
+I recommend buying them locally at a farmer’s market.

 HOW TO STORE